sendgrid/docs/source/API_Reference/Web_API/mail.md

 {% endinfo %}

 {% warning %}
 The "Try It" functionality is not a sandbox.
-These are real API calls that consume email credits on your account.
+These are real API calls that consume emails on your account.
 {% endwarning %}

 {% info %}